nodejs/modules/GOALS.md

     1. Intercepting dependencies and replacing them
     2. Application Performance Monitoring (APM) integration
     3. Multiple distributions of both ESM and CJS in the same package
-    4. Creation of userland module systems (JSDOM)
+    4. Creation of userland module systems (such as JSDOM)
     5. Incremental code base migration from CJS to ESM by migrating individual source texts
 7. 100% backwards compatibility with existing CJS code bases if left unchanged
 8. Provide a path to have singleton references that can be obtained in both module systems